 The Drexel Student Handbook is written and issued by Student Life under the direction of Subir Sahu, PhD, vice president and dean of Student Life.
 It is the University's official notification of its policies, rules, regulations and standards of conduct.
 The student is responsible for knowledge of these policies, rules, regulations and standards of conduct; enrollment is considered as acceptance of all conditions specified in this handbook.

 The provisions of this handbook are not to be regarded as a contract between any student and the University.
 The University reserves the right to change any of the policies, rules, regulations, and standards of conduct at any time as may be necessary in the interest of the University.
 The University also reserves the right to modify or discontinue any of the services, programs or activities described in this handbook.

-This handbook contains general University and School-specific policies.
+This handbook contains general University and school-specific policies.
 Program-specific handbooks or guidelines distributed to students at the beginning of each academic year may contain more detailed information about program policies and requirements.
-Students in the Drexel University College of Medicine should consult the appropriate handbook within their college for specific polices, rules and regulations.
+Students in the Drexel University College of Medicine should consult the appropriate handbook within their college for specific policies, rules and regulations.